Skip to main content

 Big Idea Body:

 Earth’s systems are dynamic and interwoven.
-The boundaries between one system and another are often arbitrary, and changes in one part can affect other parts in different ways.
+The boundaries between systems can be blurred, and changes to one part of a system can affect other parts or other systems in different ways.
+In Earth and space science, the Earth is made up of the biosphere (life), hydrosphere (water), atmosphere (air), and geosphere (ground).

 We depend on the biosphere, hydrosphere, atmosphere, and geosphere for our survival.
 Mātauranga Māori positions ākonga inside these Earth systems, interweaving the wellbeing of people with the wellbeing of the environment.